 As the use of value-based reimbursement programs and the associated financial impact increases, it is important for providers to learn the program’s intricacies as well as the analytical, operational, and clinical requirements to ensure its success.
 In this paper, Milliman consultants Rod Martin and Laurie Lingefelt discuss how success with these programs is possible.

 Under the Medicare Access and CHIP Reauthorization Act of 2015, healthcare providers that participate in a Medicare Shared Savings Program (MSSP) as Track 3 accountable care organizations may qualify for the advanced Alternative Payment Model 5% bonus.
 Track 3 was first offered in 2016.
-This paper by Milliman consultants discusses first year MSSP Track 3 performance and possible drivers of success.
+This paper by Milliman consultants discusses first-year MSSP Track 3 performance and possible drivers of success.

-Each episode-based payment model has its own specific set of risks arrangements for providers to consider.
+Each episode-based payment model has its own specific set of risk arrangements for providers to consider.
 Risk adjustment or risk stratification is present in these alternative payment models to amend payment levels and reflect cost considerations outside a provider’s control.

-In this paper, Milliman’s Samuel Bennett and Tom Snook provide a high-level guide on risk adjustment within the broader scope of four episode-based payment models administered by the Center for Medicare and Medicaid Services.
+In this paper, Milliman’s Samuel Bennett and Tom Snook provide a high-level guide on risk adjustment within the broader scope of four episode-based payment models administered by the Centers for Medicare and Medicaid Services.

 Hospital readmissions can add unnecessary cost to the healthcare system and can adversely affect patient health.
 Readmission rates are key metrics for measuring the performance of hospitals, health plans, accountable care organizations (ACOs), physicians, and post-acute care facilities because they are tied to financial rewards and penalties for those entities.
 This article by Milliman consultants Maggie Alston and Michele Berrios identifies key elements that should be considered when evaluating readmission rates across populations or when comparing readmission rates with different methodologies.